rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch03-introduction-to-classes-objects-methods-and-strings.md

 Jane Green
 ```

-##### `Scanner` object for receiging input from the user
+##### `Scanner` object for receiving input from the user

 - `Scanner` method `nextLine`

-    - reads characters until a newline character is encountered, then returns the characters as `String`
+    - Reads characters until a newline character is encountered, then returns the characters as `String`

-    - the newline chracter is discarded
+    - The newline chracter is discarded

 - `Scanner` method `next`

-    - reads characters until any white-space character is encountered, then returns the characters a `String`
+    - Reads characters until any white-space character is encountered, then returns the characters a `String`

-    - the white-space character is discarded
+    - The white-space character is discarded

 ##### Instantiating an object - keyword `new` and Constructors

-- A class instance creation expression begins with keyword `new` and creats a new object
+- A class instance creation expression begins with keyword `new` and creates a new object

-- a constructor is similar to a method but is called implicitly by the new operator to initialize an object's instance variables at the time the object is created
+- A constructor is similar to a method but is called implicitly by the `new` operator to initialize an object's instance variables at the time the object is created

 ##### Calling method